qkmaxware/Qkmaxware.Vm/Qkmaxware.Vm.Console/docs/Module Structure.md

 For more information of each instruction and it's arguments read about the [[Bytecode Instruction Set]].

+## Data Segment
+The data segment of the module is used for storing data which can be accessed at runtime.
+The data segment is broken up into 2 different pools.
+The size of the data-section remains fixed during the execution of a program.
+The **Constant Pool** is used for storing constant data that will not change during the length of the program's execution.
+On the other hand, the **Static Pool** stored data that can be both read and updated from the pool at runtime.

-## Constant Pool
+### Constant Pool
 The constant pool is a region in the bytecode file for storing values that are to remain unchanged throughout the runtime of a program.

 The constant pool is strongly typed and each element can be accessed by a single index into the pool.
+This makes the Constant Pool more flexible than the Static Pool for storing values as values that take up larger amounts of memory will still only occupy a single slot in the constant pool thanks to this type system allowing for each value to be read one at a time.

 The header of the constant pool, like other sections, is composed only of a single integer representing the number of entries in the constant pool.